 Here is the formula for z-score that we have been using:

 Why Standardize ... ?

-It can help you make decisions about your data.
+It can help us make decisions about our data.

 Example: Professor Willoughby is marking a test.